the-teachingRSE-project/competencies/competencies.md

 # Future work {#sec:future-work}

-Having the competencies is a first step to finding common ground around which to structure curricula, institutions, and teachers in this framework.
+Defining RSEs' competencies is a first step to find common ground to structure curricula, institutions, and teachers around this framework.
-Applications of them in an individual's career can be found in @subsec:examplemaster.
+Applications of these competencies in an individual's career can be found in @subsec:examplemaster.
-An omission that we found and that we would like to highlight in order to spark a community discussion is that RSEs that choose explicitly a science-supporting role outside of research will not be eligible for funding under the statutes of many funding organisations that require a PhD at minimum.
+An omission that we found and that we would like to highlight in order to spark a community discussion is that RSEs that choose explicitly a science-supporting role outside of a research group will not be eligible for funding (as grantee) under the statutes of many funding organisations that require a PhD at minimum.
 To alleviate that and give RSEs in leadership positions a means to become eligible for funding themselves, since completion of scientific training is often a requirement [@DFG_50_01], we propose the introduction of certificates that can be handed out by selected institutions.
-Examples of this could be doctorates based on software contributions to the scientific community, or new certificates like the certificate in @subsec:examplecareer that should become widely accepted.
+Examples of this could be doctorates based on software contributions to the scientific community, or new certificates such as those in @subsec:examplecareer that should become widely accepted.
 Beyond having that discussion, a diverse set of publications is already in the making.
-Next, we will work on how to institutionalise education.
+Next, we will work on how to institutionalise education for RSEs.
 In that publication, we will detail how we organise our institutions and what qualifications our teachers need to have in order to effectively communicate our values.
 We will put forward ideas on how to build up bachelor's and master's programmes,